Disclosing my disability at work

 Not only has disclosure been of benefit to me as an individual, but I believe it is also of benefit to the organisation I work for.
 Disclosure helps them to better understand their staff, their colleagues and their clients and customers, making the workplace and the services we provide a more diverse and enriching environment for everyone.

 Have you spoken to your employer about your stammer?
 What was the outcome?
 If you'd like to write an article about it we'd love to share it here.
-Email editor@stamma.org or see Share Your Story for more details.
+See Submit Something For The Site or email editor@stamma.org for details.

 Image